amandakoh01/guidance-chatbot/README.md

 - settings to choose which tools are enabled - will need to restructure backend slightly to create new agent based on selected tools

 ## history

+july 24:
+- dockerised backend and added docker commands to README

 july 20:
 - add `--loop asyncio` to run backend code to fix 'event loop stopped before future completed' and 'task was destroyed but it is pending' errors